 Magdalen (pronounced ‘Maudlen’) has some of the most beautiful buildings in Oxford, new as well as ancient.
-It is set in 100 acres of grounds which include the Deer Park and Addison’s riverside walk.
-Magdalen’s spaciousness has helped to determine its character – diversified, informal and without pressure to conform to any stereotype or set of views.
-Students are represented on the key committees which run the college.
-The atmosphere is relaxed, but with unambiguous ambitions towards academic and extra-curricular success.
+It is set in 100 acres of grounds which include the deer park and Addison’s riverside walk.
+Magdalen’s spaciousness has helped to determine its character – passionate about academic excellence and other achievements, but also diversified, informal, inclusive and without pressure to conform to any stereotype or set of views.

 Read more on the college website.

 …excellent teaching and supportive tutors as well as a huge variety of inclusive social activities.